charya-s/obsidian-sync/04 - Personal Studies/Math/Game Theory/Basic Game Theory.md

 ---
 ### Dominance

-In the game above, for both players, the strategy of choosing "Steal" is said to **strictly dominate** that of choosi
+In the game above, for both players, the strategy of choosing "Split" is said to be  **strictly dominated** by that of choosing "Steal", since the latter is preferable in **all** scenarios.
+Rational players never play strictly dominated strategies.